 In addition to these tasty ideas, DietDirect.com offers a wide selection of low-calorie, high-protein diet breakfast foods.
 Our portion-controlled breakfast foods provide the perfect balance of protein, carbs and fats for effective weight loss.

-If some of the traditional healthier breakfast options aren’t your cup of tea (or coffee) we’ve got you covered there too.
-Wake up to our lower-calorie and higher protein than traditional pancakes, eggs and omelettes.
+If some of the traditional healthier breakfast options aren't your cup of tea (or coffee) we've got you covered there too.
+Wake up to our lower-calorie and higher protein than traditional pancakes, and omelette.